MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 Nasal vowels contrast with oral vowels.
 The phonemes /ĩ/, /ã/, and /ũ/ are phonetically realized as \[ɪ̃\], \[ɐ̃\], and \[ʊ̃\], respectively.

 #### A.B.C.
-Allophonic variation
+Allophonic variation in vowels

 The distinction between open-mid /e/ and /o/ with their close-mid counterparts /ɛ/ and /ɔ/ is neutralized in unstressed syllables, where they are realized as \[e̞\] and \[o̞\] by default, but their quality depends on a number of factors.
 They are commonly pronounced as \[e\] and \[o\] when they are near /i/, /e/, /o/, or /u/ or when they are in open syllables.
 Conversely, they are commonly pronounced as \[ɛ\] and \[ɔ\] when they are near  /ɛ/, /a/, /ɔ/, or nasal vowels, or when they are in closed syllables, especially those with velar consonants as codas.

 #### A.B.C.
 Diphthongs

-There are two phonetic diphthongs in Exwachil: \[aɪ\] and \[oɪ\] (\[o̞ɪ\] when unstressed).
-However, they are never followed by coda consonants, and the phonotactics allow only up to one consonant in the coda position.
-They are therefore analyzed here as phonemically being sequences of a vowel plus coda /j/, forming closed syllables.
-In accordance with this analysis, they will be romanized as ⟨ay⟩ and ⟨oy⟩ and written in broad transcription as /aj/ and /oj/.
+Every oral vowel other than /i/ and /e/ can form a phonetic diphthong with \[i̯\] as its second element, resulting in \[ɛi̯\], \[ai̯\], \[ɔi̯\], \[oi̯\], and \[ui̯\].
+The nasal vowels /ã/ and /ũ/ can do the same, nasalizing \[i̯\] and resulting in \[ɐ̃ĩ̯\] and \[ʊ̃ĩ̯\].
+However, these diphthongs consistently behave as though they phonemically end in a coda consonant.
+Suffixes that change form when attaching to closed syllables treat them as closed, and they are never followed by codas, which is consistent with the fact that in all other closed syllables, codas contain only one segment.
+These phonetic diphthongs are therefore analyzed here as phonemically being sequences of a vowel plus coda /j/.
+In accordance with this analysis, they will be written in broad transcription as /j/.

+#### A.B.C.
+Romanization for vowels

+- Unstressed /e ~ ɛ/ and /o ~ ɔ/ will be respectively romanized as ⟨e⟩ and ⟨o⟩.
+- In accordance with the analysis in the last section, phonetic diphthongs will have their second element spelled as ⟨y⟩, such as in ⟨ay⟩, ⟨oy⟩, and ⟨uy⟩.

 ### A.B.
 Word stress